12 Changes You Should Make To Be Happier At Work

 Practicing this new positive attitude in what you think and how you act, even if you’re struggling to do it, doesn’t make you a hypocrite.
 It’s called practicing for a reason; you’ll get better and more natural at it as you go.

-3. Ask for more responsibility or more to do.
+3. Ask for more responsibility

 Sometimes work gets us down because we don’t have enough to do.

 Sounds crazy, but it’s true.
-Passing the time with busy work, finding ways to appear busy, coming up with a system to make what you do appear very complicated and difficult — these are all things we do to eat up time and they are exhausting!
+Passing the time with busy work, finding ways to appear busy, coming up with a system to make what you do appear very complicated and difficult—these are all things we do to eat up time and they are exhausting!

-As for more responsibility.
+Ask for more responsibility.
 Try it on for size.
 See if you don’t like having the extra expectation, and if it doesn’t make the time fly by each day.

 When you feel like you’re in a dead-end job, you effectively de-motivate yourself and lose interest in working.
 Your job quickly becomes drudgery because there is no hope for anything in the future.

-While not all jobs have a chance for a promotion or advancement within their defined structure, you always have the opportunity to grow in your skills and prepare for the possibility of a change in career some day.
+While not all jobs have a chance for a promotion or advancement within their defined structure, you always have the opportunity to grow in your skills and prepare for the possibility of a change in career someday.

 Take classes.
 Attend conferences.
 Learn all that you can.
 You may find that your employer will help pay part or all of the costs associated with continuing your education.

-In a dead-end job, still feeling like you can better yourself makes it feel as the possibilities are endless.
+In a dead-end job, still feeling like you can better yourself makes it feel as if the possibilities are endless.

 Helping another person is the best way to get out of a depressing funk or negative attitude.
 Is there someone at work who is overloaded and could use a bit of help to catch up?
 Offer to take on some of those projects or duties.